meera-ramesh19/meera-ramesh19/README.md

 I am a Software Engineer/Full Stack Developer 🚀 from NYC.
 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and PostgresSQL.
 I have dabbled and interested in Data Visualization tools such as PowerBI,Tableau.
-As a software engineer, I am a lifelong learner who is dedicated to deliver solutions.

 **Personal**

 - 👩 I’m looking to work with companies that focus on supporting and lifting women
 - 📖 My portfolio can be found at [https://meeraramesh.com/](https://meeraramesh.com/)
 - 🌱 I am currently learning Javascript,nodejs,mongodb
-- 🌳 I am a volunteer at Empowerment Square helping with their website ne
+- 🌳 I am a volunteer at Empowerment Square revamping their website
 - 💻 I’m currently working as a Software Developer at 100Devs
 - 📄 Check out my resume[https://bit.ly/38Q6Br1](https://bit.ly/38Q6Br1)
 - ⚡ Fun fact I love baking and experimenting diy projects